Mykola Lebed: World War II

 In 1940, during the internal conflict that erupted within the Organization of Ukrainian Nationalists (OUN) he supported Stepan Bandera, and, in 1941, became his assistant.

-In June 1941, he was one of the functionaries in the short-lived Ukrainian government.
+In June 1941, he was minister security in the short-lived Ukrainian government established in Lwow.

 In 1942, he was a participant in the 3rd Special Conference of the OUN, and headed the head council and the delegate for external contacts of the Direction of the OUN.

-Lebed assumed control of Bandera's faction of the OUN in western Ukraine, which would come to dominate the Ukrainian Insurgent Army (UPA) until 1943.
-In April 1943 he proposed that they should "cleanse the entire revolutionary territory of the Polish population".
-As leader of OUN-B, Lebed was responsible for the ethnic cleansing of around 100,000 Poles in Volhynia and Eastern Galicia, including giving orders to carry out the killings.
+After the Nazi suppression of the Lwow government (Bandera was incarcerated and tho Gestapo put a price on Lebed's head), Lebed assumed control of Bandera's faction of the OUN in western Ukraine, which would come to dominate the Ukrainian Insurgent Army (UPA) until 1943.

+Lebed was the organizer and leader of three OUN(b) conferences in Ukraine (in September 1941, April 1942, and February 1943).
+According to historian Ryszard Torzecki, from 1942 to 1944 he negotiated with the Polish Home Army on a joint fight against the Nazis.
+Polish historian, Grzegorz Motyka in turn, notes that at the Third Great Congress, Lebed – along with Mykhailo Stepanyak – criticized the Volyn rebels for “bandit actions” against the Polish civilians.

 In 1944 he became one of the founders of the Ukrainian Supreme Liberation Council (UHVR) and the general Secretary of International Policies of the UHVR.
-At the recommendation of the UHVR he traveled to the West where he contacted various Western governments.
-In 1948, he became a member of the OUN (Diaspora).
+In 1944, representing the UHVR, he traveled to the West where he contacted various Western governments.

-Collaboration with Nazi Germany

-In a government reports publication, published by the National Archives, Lebed is being suspected of having collaborated with Nazi Germany.

-Lebed was described as a "Ukrainian fascist leader and suspected Nazi collaborator", and later labeled as a "well-known sadist and collaborator of the Germans" by United States Army counterintelligence.

-Although some say that Lebed was also persecuted by the Gestapo, it is also known that the OUN/B, in which Lebed was a key player, pursued its own ethnic cleansing policies complementing the German aims.
-"On the one hand, [OUN/B] fought German rule, and the Gestapo put a price on Lebed's head.
-On the other, it pursued its own ethnic cleansing policies complementing German aims."